E-Literature Translations: Database, Platform, Language

 Jonathan Baillehache is assistant professor of French and online pedagogy at the University of Georgia.
 He works on translation and digitization.
 He has published articles on Russian and French avant-garde poetry, translation theory, and electronic literature, and has published translations of poetry from the Russian in French and English journals.

-Kathi Inman Berens is an independent scholar and curator of electronic literature.
+Kathi Inman Berens lectures at the University of Southern California’s Annenberg School of Communication and curates of electronic literature.
 At the Library of Congress last April, she co-curated with Dene Grigar and Susan Garfinkel the first Electronic Literature Showcase, and has co-curated exhibits of electronic literature at MLA Conventions 2012 (Seattle) and 2013 (Boston).
-She created at the University of Southern California’s Annenberg School of Communication the university’s first synchronously virtual & embodied undergraduate class.
-An IBM Faculty Award Winner and Fellow at the Annenberg Innovation Lab, she researches virtual classroom software and user experience.
+She created Annenberg’s first synchronously virtual & embodied undergraduate class.
+An IBM Faculty Award Winner and member of the Research Council at the Annenberg Innovation Lab, she researches virtual classroom software and digital pedagogy.
+In her consultancy, Big Digital Idea, Kathi helps universities and software providers align around common goals and augment user experience.

 Davin Heckman is Associate Professor of Mass Communication at Winona State University.
 He is the author of A Small World: Smart Houses and the Dream of the Perfect Day (Duke, 2008) and his articles on digital poetics can be found in Leonardo Electronic Almanac, Culture Machine, Dichtung Digital, and Electronic Book Review.
 He serves on the board of the Electronic Literature Organization, heads the working group for the Electronic Literature Directory, and is editor of “Electropoetics” for Electronic Book Review.